 Date gas customer lodged their enquiry with the gas retailer:

-Gas Retailer’s Details:
+Gas Retailer’s/EWON’s Details:

-Name of gas retailer:
+Name of retailer:[not applicable for EWON]

-Name of gas retailer’s contact officer:
+Name of retailer’s/EWON’s contact officer:

-Telephone number of gas retailer’s contact officer:
+Telephone number of retailer’s/EWON’s contact officer:

-Email address of gas retailer’s contact officer:
+Email address of retailer’s/EWON’s contact officer:

-(c) AEMO to send email reply to retailer
+(c) AEMO to send email reply to retailer/EWON

 AEMO is to conduct a sweep of its email inbox twice daily: the first sweep is to occur at 10.30am, followed by a second sweep at 3.30pm.
-AEMO is to send an acknowledgement receipt by reply email to the gas retailer within 1 hour of conducting a sweep of its email inbox.
+AEMO is to send an acknowledgement receipt by reply email to the retailer/EWON within 1 hour of conducting a sweep of its email inbox.

-It is important to note that all reply emails sent by AEMO to the assisting gas retailer will be sent to the same email address that was used by the gas retailer to lodge its query on behalf of the lost gas customer.
+It is important to note that all reply emails sent by AEMO to the assisting retailer/EWON will be sent to the same email address that was used by the retailer/EWON to lodge its query on behalf of the lost gas customer.

 Disruption to email services?

-Email is the agreed medium for communications between gas retailers and AEMO.
-In situations where either a gas retailer or AEMO experiences disruption to its email services during the processing of a lost gas customer’s query, telephone and/or fax communications are to be used as a substitute for email.
+Email is the agreed medium for communications between retailers/EWON and AEMO.
+In situations where either a retailer, EWON or AEMO experiences disruption to its email services during the processing of a lost gas customer’s query, telephone and/or fax communications are to be used as a substitute for email.

 AEMO’s company contact details are provided in full at the back of this document (see section on “Further Information”).